 “If you lived on Nix or Hydra, you would not know if the Sun is coming up tomorrow,” Showalter stated.

 Grunsfeld, Showalter, and Hamilton, along with Southwest Research Institute scientist Dr. John Spencer, a leader of the New Horizons team, and Dr. Heidi Hammel, executive vice president of the Association of Universities for Research in Astronomy, discussed the bizarre, unexpected findings during a June 3 NASA news teleconference.

 The event highlighted the publication of Showalter and Hamilton’s findings in the June 4 issue of the journal Nature.

-While most moons within the Solar System orbit their parent planets in synchronous lock, almost always presenting the planet with the same face, Pluto’s small moons do not do this, Showalter said.
+While most moons within the Solar System orbit their parent planets in a synchronous lock, almost always presenting the planet with the same face, Pluto’s small moons do not do this, Showalter said.

 Measurements of the tiny natural satellites, which can be determined from their brightness, showed Nix and Hydra are not in synchronous orbits.
 To date, the scientists cannot obtain similar measurements of the smaller Kerberos and Styx.

 Using the Hubble data, the researchers were able to learn the moons’ shapes, sizes, and colors.
 They found that like Charon, Nix and Hydra are very bright, reflecting approximately 40 percent of the sunlight that hits them.
 Styx is too small for its brightness to be determined.